sarthak-p/tiktok-clone/README.md

 * Scroll Snap
 * useRef Hook

-To run the app, click on the "tik-tok clone" folder and follow the instructions in the README or click on the following link: https://sarthak-p.github.io/tiktok-clone/
+To run the app locally, click on the "tik-tok clone" folder and follow the instructions in the README.